BaichenRong/Rekognition-Project/README.md

 Click upload to upload any pictures to the Bucket
 ![upload](./example/upload.png)

-We can see address that can be provided to the Rekognition Service for detection
+We can see address showed in the details panel that can be provided to the Rekognition Service for detection
 ![S3](./example/S3.png)

 ## Example of detection